-- ► Tolerance value T: Permissible contour deviation in mm (or inches with inch programming).
-Input range 0 to 99999.9999 - HSC MODE, Finishing=0, Roughing=1: Activate filter - Input value 0: Milling with increased contour accuracy.
+- Tolerance value T: Permissible contour deviation in mm (or inches with inch programming).
+Input range 0.0000 to 10.0000 With an input value > 0 the TNC uses the maximum permissible deviation you entered: If 0 is entered or if during programming you press the NO ENT key, the TNC uses a value configured by the machine tool - ► HSC MODE, Finishing=0, Roughing=1: Activate filter: - Input value 0: Milling with increased contour accuracy.
 The TNC uses internally defined finishing filter settings - Input value 1: Milling at an increased feed rate.
-The TNC uses internally defined roughing filter settings - ▶ Tolerance for rotary axes TA: Permissible position error of rotary axes in degrees when M128 is active (FUNCTION TCPM).
-The TNC always reduces the feed rate in such a way that-if more than one axis is traversed-the slowest axis moves at its maximum feed rate.
+The TNC uses internally defined roughing filter settings - ► Tolerance for rotary axes TA: Permissible positioning error of rotary axes in degrees when M128 is active (FUNCTION TCPM).
+The TNC always reduces the feed rate in such a way that -if more than one axis is traversed-the slowest axis moves at its maximum feed rate.
 Rotary axes are usually much slower than linear axes.
-You can significantly reduce the machining time for programs for more than one axis by entering a large tolerance value (e.g. 10°), since the TNC does not always have to move the rotary axis to the given nominal position.
-The contour will not be damaged by entering a rotary axis tolerance value.
-Only the position of the rotary axis with respect to the workpiece surface will change.
-Input range 0 to 179.9999
+You can significantly reduce the machining time for programs for more than one axis by entering a large tolerance value (e.g. 10°), since the TNC does not always have to precisely move the rotary axis to the given nominal position.
+The tool orientation (position of the rotary axis with respect to the workpiece surface) will be adjusted.
+The position at Tool Center Point (TCP) is automatically corrected.
+With a ball-nose cutter for example. measured in the center and programmed to the midpoint path, this has no negative effects on the contour.
+Input range 0.0000 to 10.0000 >0: With an input value > 0 the TNC uses the maximum permissible deviation 0 you entered: If 0 is entered or if during programming you press the NO ENT key, the TNC uses a value configured by the machine tool builder

-95 CYCL DEF 32.0 TOLERANCE

-96 CYCL DEF 32.1 TO.05
+95 CYCL DEF 32.0 TOLERANCE 96 CYCL DEF 32.1 T0.05